thorikawa/Glascouter/README.md

 Glascouter
 ==========
 ### Turn your Google Glass into  Dragonball Z Scouter!
 Have you seen Dragonball?
 And do you know the scouter?
-If not, please search ["Scouter Dragonball"](https://www.google.com/search?q=scouter+dragonball&source=lnms&tbm=isch).
+For those who are not familar with it, scouter is, perhaps, the most popular gadget in the Japanese animation.
+DBZ's scouter's claim to fame is reading the power levels of the show's characters (and exploding into a million bits when the levels are just too damn high).

 This app change your Google Glass into a real scouter!
 You can read the power level, as long as his/her power does not exceed the limit of scouter...
 <img src="http://thorikawa.github.io/Glascouter/img/glass_screenshot.png" />